Manami-Hayashi/CNN-EmotionPrediction/README.md

    ```bash
    jupyter notebook src/CNN_train_trial.ipynb
    ```
-2. Follow the notebook instructions to train the CNN model with the FER+ dataset.
+2. Follow the notebook instructions to train the CNN model using the FER+ dataset stored in your Google Drive or local folders.

 ---